based on Reviews

 acupuncture

-Acupuncture is the most well-known pillar of o.gTCM therapies, although it doesn't play a central role in China.
+Acupuncture is the best known pillar of o.gTCM therapies, although it doesn't play a central role in China.
 However, because it's the therapy whose complexity is most easily reduced to our Western understanding, it has become firmly established in our country and is now also used by many conventional medical practitioners, often as an adjunct to therapy.

 In acupuncture, disruption of the Qi flow is eliminated by activating so-called "trigger points" in the body with acupuncture needles.
 In acupressure, this is achieved through finger pressure.
 In TCM, over 700 such trigger points are described.
 Here, too, there is a strong similarity to Ayurveda, where these trigger points are called "marma points" and v.a. play a major role in massages.